-The optimal packet scheduling and routing is displayed in Figs. 3(a) to Fig. 3(d) Differently from terrestrial radio sensor networks, a node x could start transmitting in a given slot to node y, even though y is currently transmitting, if the packet sent by x will reach y after it has completed its current transmission.
+The optimal packet scheduling and routing is displayed in Fig. 3.
+Differently from terrestrial radio sensor networks, a node x could start transmitting in a given slot to node y, even though y is currently transmitting, if the packet sent by x will reach y after it has completed its current transmission.
 This occurs in slot 11.
-Even if node 13 starts transmitting to 18 in slot 11, it completes such transmission before starting reception of the packet generated by node 15, which reaches it after 1.41 time slots.
+Even though node 13 starts transmitting to 18 in slot 11, it completes such transmission before starting reception of the packet generated by node 15, which reaches it after 1.41 time slots.
 Concurrent packet transmissions are performed whenever possible.
-In slot 14 nodes 13 and 5 transmit simultaneously to the sink (thanks to the different propagation delays, which result in non-overlapping packets reception at the sink).
+In slot 14 nodes 13 and 5 transmit simultaneously to the sink (thanks to the different propagation delays, which determine non-overlapping packet receptions at the sink).
 In slots 7 and 0 vertical non-interfering links are activated simultaneously.